BedirK/PowerBI-Projects/Projects/Project04/README.md

 - BUSINESS UNDERSTANDING
 - DATA OVERVIEW & PREPARATION

-     * 2007-2019 yillarina ait satis-karbon ayak izi iliskili veri seti
+  * Dataset related to sales-carbon footprint for the years 2007-2019
-     * 44.439 gozlem ve 14 grup
+  * Contains 44,439 observations and 14 groups
-     * Veri setinin %10.24 luk kayip veri -- kayıp verilerin mean ve median değerleriyle doldurulması
+  * 10.24% of the dataset consists of missing values - filled with mean and median values
-     * Outlier analizi -- outlier verilere rastlanıldı - kepleme veya çıkartma yapılmadı
+  * Outlier analysis - outlier data detected - capping or data elimination are not conducted
   * Descriptive Analysis